Japan economic overview

 Services dynamism:The service sector, including banking, insurance, retailing, transportation, and telecommunications, forms a significant part of Japan's economy.
 Tokyo, a key global financial center, hosts some of the world's largest investment banks and insurance companies.

 Prices and interest rates:Japan is unique among major economies in having repeatedly suffered deflation over the last decade.
-As a result, Japan's central bank has kept interest rates in negative territory for a prolonged period, and by end-2023 was the only major central bank to still have interest rates below 0%.
+As a result, Japan's central bank has kept interest rates in negative territory for a prolonged period, and only returned rates to positive territory in 2024.

 Demographic- and debt-related challenges:Japan has the world's second-most aged population, which has been in decline for over a decade due to a rock-bottom birth rate, and is forecast to continue falling in the coming years.
 Moreover, the country's public debt is the world's highest as a share of GDP, though fiscal stability risks are mitigated by the fact that most of the debt is denominated in yen and held by local institutions.